Introduction to Algorithm in Programming

 Advantages of the algorithm, and why should we use the algorithm in programming?

 More than having a wide horizon of applications in the real world, it acts as a powerful lens to see through a problem.
 It helps us decide if a problem is solvable or not.
 If yes, then how, how fast, and how accurate?
 If not, then an algorithm again helps us decide if we can solve a part of it.

 Talking about why we should use algorithms in programming, we must understand that computer programs adopt different algorithms that run on computer hardware that has a processor & memory, and these components have limitations.
 A processor is not infinitely fast, and the memory we have is not free.
 They are bounded resources.
 They must be used wisely, and a good algorithm that is efficient in terms of time complexities and space complexities will help you do so.

 How will this technology help you in your career growth?

-Despite if someday we have a processor that is incredibly fast and a memory that is continuous, we still have to study algorithm, design them so as to see if the solution terminates and does so with a correct result.
-May it be commercial applications, scientific computing, engineering, operational research or artificial intelligence, in each field articulating problems, figuring out efficient algorithms to solve and data structures to deal with will remain inevitable forever.
+Despite if someday we have a processor that is incredibly fast and a memory that is continuous, we still have to study algorithms, design them so as to see if the solution terminates and does so with a correct result.
+May it be commercial applications, scientific computing, engineering, operational research, or artificial intelligence, in each field articulating problems, figuring out efficient algorithms to solve, and data structures to deal with will remain inevitable forever.

 Just like it is an important plan before working.
 It is important to define the algorithm before coding.